Window — Smart UI JavaScript API

 Default value

-<smart-window tab-overflow='hidden'></smart-window>
+<smart-window tab-overflow="hidden"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let tabOverflow = window.tabOverflow;
+const tabOverflow = el.tabOverflow;

 Determines the position of the Tab Strip within the TabsWindow.